CEEJ222/roast-app/AUTH_SETUP.md

 # Authentication Setup Guide

-This guide will help you set up Supabase Auth with Google and GitHub sign-in for your FreshRoast Assistant application.
+This guide will help you set up Supabase Auth with Google, GitHub, and email/password sign-in for your FreshRoast Assistant application.

 ## 1. Supabase Configuration